menxs/Skeleton-Dark/README.md

 - It's a starting point, not a UI framework
 - No compiling or installing...just vanilla CSS

-## Browser support

-- Chrome latest
-- Firefox latest
-- Opera latest
-- Safari latest
-- IE latest

-The above list is non-exhaustive.
-Skeleton works perfectly with almost all older versions of the browsers above, though IE certainly has large degradation prior to IE9.

 ## License

 All parts of Skeleton are free to use and abuse under the [open-source MIT license](https://github.com/dhg/Skeleton/blob/master/LICENSE.md).

-## Extensions

-The following are extensions to Skeleton built by the community.
-They are not officially supported, but all have been tested and are compatible with v2.0 (exact release noted):
-- [Skeleton on LESS](https://github.com/whatsnewsaes/Skeleton-less): Skeleton built with LESS for easier replacement of grid, color, and media queries.
-(Last update was to match v2.0.1)
-- [Skeleton on Sass](https://github.com/whatsnewsaes/Skeleton-Sass): Skeleton built with Sass for easier replacement of grid, color, and media queries.
-(Last update was to match v2.0.1)

-Have an extension you want to see here?
-Just shoot an email to hi@getskeleton.com with your extension!

 ## Colophon